-Alongside the gradual withdrawal of British forces from Palestine in 1947-1948, there was a hidden struggle going on between two Arab regional blocs, diverging in their views on the future of Syria.
-‘Abdullāh I, relying on the support of Iraq, considered plans to annex the territory of Syria to Transjordan.
-He was opposed by the alliance of Syria, Egypt and Saudi Arabia, seeking to prevent the spread of influence of the Hashemite kings.
-The plan proposed by the Prime Minister of Egypt Maḥmūd al-Nuqrāshī (1945–48) in November 1947 involved the transfer of responsibilities for supplying and supporting the Jordanian army from Great Britain to the League of Arab States (LAS).
-The purpose of this was to lay the responsibility for protecting Palestine on the Jordanian army, which would act on behalf of the League of Arab States.
+Alongside the gradual withdrawal of British forces from Palestine in 1947 and 1948, there was a covert struggle between two Arab regional blocs that diverged on the future of Syria.
+King ʿAbdallāh, relying on the support of Iraq, contemplated annexing Syria to Transjordan, but was opposed by Syria itself, Egypt, and Saudi Arabia, which all sought to curtail the Hashemite king’s power and influence.
+A plan proposed by Egyptian Prime Minister Maḥmūd al-Nuqrāshī in November 1947 involved transferring responsibility for supplying and supporting the Jordanian Army from Great Britain to the AL. The aim behind this was to lay the responsibility for protecting Palestine on the Jordanian Army acting on behalf of the AL.

-The mission to persuade ‘Abdullāh I of the need for the Jordanian army to enter the Palestinian war was laid on ‘Azzām Pasha.
-The details of the dialogue between them are given in the memoirs of the Iraqi general Ṭaha al-Hāshimī (1888–1961).
-Addressing ‘Abdullāh I, ‘Azzām said: "You are right, we will have time to ensure the creation of Great Syria, but the Palestinian question is of primary importance.
-We must give up everything until we resolve it".
-To ‘Abdullāh's question about the fate of Palestine, that is, who will rule it, ‘Azzām replied: "The reign of Ṣalāḥ al-Dīn came to an end after he saved Palestine from the Crusaders, but his name was being glorified for a thousand years.
-The reign of the monarch is not eternal, but the glorious name lives on for centuries".
-The result of the negotiations was the consent of ‘Abdullāh I for the Jordanian army to enter the war in Palestine, and in April 1948 he himself led the joint forces of the Arab League.
+ʿAzzām Pasha was given the mission to persuade ʿAbdallāh I to enter the Jordanian Army into the war in Palestine.
+The details of the dialogue between them are in the memoirs of the Iraqi general, Ṭaha al-Hāshimī (1888–1961).
+Addressing ʿAbdallāh, ʿAzzām said: “You are right, we will have time to ensure the creation of Great Syria, but the Palestinian question is of primary importance.
+We must give up everything until we resolve it.”
+To ʿAbdallāh’s question as to who would rule Palestine, ʿAzzām replied: “The reign of Ṣalāḥ al-Dīn came to an end after he saved Palestine from the Crusaders, but his name was being glorified for 1,000 years.
+The reign of the monarch is not eternal, but the glorious name lives on for centuries.”
+The negotiations ended in of ʿAbdallāh’s consent for the Jordanian army to enter and, in April 1948, he himself led the joint forces of the AL.

-Although, as it was pointed by Avi Shlaim, “the impending British withdrawal from Palestine represented both a threat and an opportunity for Abdullah” and he conducted his own negotiations with the British and Zionist sides, this example can be considered the first case when a modern Arab political figure decided to "try on" the role of the new Ṣalāḥ al-Dīn, whose fame was later dreamed of by Jamāl ‘Abd al-Nāṣir, Ṣaddām Ḥusayn and other Arab politicians of the second half of the twentieth century.
+Although, as Shlaim points out, “the impending British withdrawal from Palestine represented both a threat and an opportunity for Abdullah,” he conducted his own negotiations with the British and Zionist parties.
+This example may be considered the first case of a modern Arab political figure deciding to take on the role of a new Ṣalāḥ al-Dīn, equaling whose fame was later dreamed of by Jamāl ʿAbd al-Nāṣir, Ṣaddām Ḥusayn and other Arab politicians of the second half of the twentieth century too.

-Support for the Hashemites and their association with Ṣalāḥ al-Dīn also found their way into the Arabic poetry, as we see in the qaṣīda Ra’aytu al-sharq mulkan li-l-nabī (I saw the East Prophet’s dominion) by the Lebanese journalist, writer and poet Ilyās Ṭu‘ma (1903–47), nicknamed “Abū al-Faḍl al-Walīd”.
+Support for the Hashemites and their association with Ṣalāḥ al-Dīn also found their way into Arabic poetry, as we see in the qaṣīda “Raʾaytu al-sharq mulkan li-l-nabī” (“I saw the East as the Prophet’s Dominion”) by the Lebanese journalist, writer, and poet Ilyās Ṭuʿma (1903–47; popularly known as Abū al-Faḍl al-Walīd).
+It contains these lines:

-80. Ṣalāḥ al-Dīn died, so does the namesake of their [enemies] vanquisher possess the might of heavens?
+Ṣalāḥ al-Dīn died, so does the namesake of their vanquisher possess the might of heavens?

-81. The East will become free and independent, and the Hashemite Caliphate will unite it,
+The East will become free and independent, and the Hashemite Caliphate will unite it,